blinsay/homer/README.md

 ```

 Using the `--no-bootstrap` option, you can opt out of the process entirely,
-and make sure you're passing an ip address as a resolver.
+and make sure you're never using that untrustworthy operating system resolver.

 ### building and running